-I. Introduction
+I. INTRODUCTION

-In a regulation application, a power supply is typically tasked with maintaining a fixed voltage or current in the face of possible disturbances.
-Control schemes based on small-signal linearized models are often completely adequate for such power supplies, for at least two reasons.
-First, the power supply does in fact generally operate around a nominal operating point, and the assumptions made in developing a small-signal model for control are therefore reasonable.
+N A REGULATION application, a power supply is typically tasked with maintaining a fixed voltage or current in the face of possible disturbances.
+Control schemes based on smallsignal linearized models are often completely adequate for such power supplies for at least two reasons.
+First, the power supply does, in fact, generally operate around a nominal operating point, and the assumptions made in developing a small-signal model for control are therefore reasonable.
 Second, precise quantitative characterization of the recovery characteristics from extreme transients may not be necessary or may be empirically or approximately determined.
-Large energy storage elements (capacitors and inductors, or even batteries) can, for a price, substantially moderate the effect of disturbances.
+Large energy-storage elements (capacitors, inductors, or even batteries) can, for a price, substantially moderate the effect of disturbances.
 As long as a designer includes sufficient filtering or energy storage to ensure adequate operation within accepted tolerances for a range of typical conditions and disturbances, only qualitative stability information may be necessary regarding extreme transients.
-This largesignal stability is often "guaranteed" with relatively ad hoc arguments.

 In a tracking application, on the other hand, a controller works to cause an output voltage or current to follow (within some tolerance) a desired reference waveform as a function of time or some other variable.
-There may be no single nominal operating point for the converter, and its controller must provide stable, well-characterized performance in the presence of large signal variations.
+There may be no single nominal operating point for the converter, and its controller must provide stable well-characterized performance in the presence of large-signal variations.
 Also, for reliable tracking, a relatively high-bandwidth control scheme may be essential.
+Consider, for example, a power electronic charger for electric vehicle batteries.
+Depending on the battery, especially with